 As interest rates rise, investors are seeking alternative options for attractive returns.
 Owner-Financed Notes (OFNs) are an increasingly popular choice, offering high ROI and significant liquidity.
 These investments present a unique opportunity with lower liquidation risk compared to higher tiers.
 Explore the benefits of OFNs and diversify your investment portfolio today!

 The possibility of rising interest rates has many investors looking for other attractive options.
-One popular choice is Owner-Financed Notes, or OFN's.
-They offer the investor a high return on investment and provide significant liquidity to them once they are purchased by others who want an opportunity that will not be available in higher tiers with low liquidation risk.
+One popular choice is Owner-Financed Notes or OFNs.
+They offer the investor a high return on investment and provide significant liquidity once purchased by others who want an opportunity that will not be available in higher tiers with low liquidation risk.

-OFN's can bear a higher risk than mortgages and consumer loans.
+OFNs can bear a higher risk than mortgages and consumer loans.
 They are typically made between individuals, and the borrower tends to have a lower credit score or some other significant credit risk.
-However, if the note is secured by a mortgage with good equity, the risk is significantly decreased and the note bearer can have confidence they will be repaid either by the borrower or the equity in the property.
+However, suppose a mortgage with good equity secures the note.
+In that case, the risk is significantly decreased, and the note bearer can have confidence it will be repaid by the borrower or the equity in the property.

 Due diligence is critical, each note has a complication that increases its risk, and you must know what is happening before you purchase.
 There is a reason that the borrower cannot or will not go to a formal lending institution to borrow money, and you have to know what that is before buying the note.

 The benefit of buying OFNs will come in an environment where interest rates are rising.
 What may occur is that OFNs may become more common as the role of individual lenders and banks may swap, where the interest rates banks offer will be too high, and individual lenders may have the most competitive rates.

 If and when that scenario occurs, OFN markets will increase, and borrower quality will improve as savvy borrowers will know to look outside traditional lending markets to finance their homes.